datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/web-application-firewalls.md

   name: "example-waf"
   namespace: "example-namespace"
 spec:
-  rules:                          # required; One of configMapRef;file;url must be set below
+  firewallRules:                          # required; One of configMapRef;file;http must be set below
-    sourceType: "enum"            # required; allowed values are file;configmap;url
+    sourceType: "enum"            # required; allowed values are file;configmap;http
     configMapRef:                 # optional
       name: "string"              # required
       namespace: "string"         # optional; defaults to the namespace of the WebApplicationFirewall
       key: "string"               # required
     file: "string"                # optional
+    http:                         # optional
-    url: "string"                 # optional; must be a valid URL.
+      url: "string"               # required; must be a valid URL.
 status:                           # set and updated by application
   conditions: []metav1.Condition
 ```

-`rules`: Defines the rules to be used for the Web Application Firewall
+`firewallRules`: Defines the rules to be used for the Web Application Firewall

 - `sourceType`: Identifies which method is being used to load the firewall rules.
-Value must be one of `configMapRef`;`file`;`url`.
+Value must be one of `configMapRef`;`file`;`http`.
 The value corresponds to the following fields for configuring the selected method.
 - `configMapRef`: Defines a reference to a `ConfigMap` in the Kubernetes cluster to load firewall rules from.
   - `name`: Name of the `ConfigMap`.
   - `namespace`: Namespace of the `ConfigMap`.
 This field is optional and when left unset, the `ConfigMap` is assumed to be in the same namespace as the `WebApplicationFirewall` resource.
 It must be a RFC 1123 label.
 Valid values include: `"example"`.
 Invalid values include: `"example.com"` - `"."` is an invalid character.
 The maximum allowed length is `63` characters and the regex pattern `^[a-z0-9]([-a-z0-9]*[a-z0-9])?$` is used for validation.
   - `key`: The key in the `ConfigMap` to pull the rules data from.
 - `file`: Location of a file on disk to load the firewall rules from.
 Example: `"/ambassador/firewall/waf.conf`.
+- `http`: Configuration for downloading firewall rules from the internet.
+The rules will only be downloaded once when the `WebApplicationFirewall` is loaded.
+The rules will then be cached in-memory until a restart of $productName$ occurs or the `WebApplicationFirewall` is modified.
   - `url`: URL to fetch firewall rules from.
-The rules will only be downloaded once when the `WebApplicationFirewall` is loaded.
-The rules will then be cached in-memory until a restart of $productName$ occurs or the `url` is changed.

 `status`: This field is automatically set to reflect the status of the `WebApplicationFirewall`.